Cidaas/terraform-provider-cidaas/README.md

 This example demonstrates the configuration of a custom provider resource for interacting with Cidaas.

  Ensure that the below scopes are assigned to the client with the specified `client_id`:

-- cidaas:providers_read
+* cidaas:providers_read
-- cidaas:providers_write
+* cidaas:providers_write
-- cidaas:providers_delete
+* cidaas:providers_delete

-### V2 to V3 Migration:
+### V2 to V3 Migration

 If you are migrating from v2 to v3, please note the following changes in the v3 version:

-- The attribute `scopes` now has to be set as an array of objects instead of separate separate object
+* The attribute `scopes` now has to be set as an array of objects instead of separate separate object
-- `custom_fields` in userinfo_fields should be passed as object as shown in the Example Usage section
+* `custom_fields` in userinfo_fields should be passed as object as shown in the Example Usage section

 ## Old configuration